 The key principle behind the use of CDN is to solve the problem of latency.
 Latency is the delay between the moment you request an asset and the moment it appears on your screen.
 In the case of Bynder, latency would only happen if the people who need to access the assets are geographically distant from the hosting server.

 Bynder leverages 5 hosting servers around the world: Frankfurt for Europe & Middle East, US East Coast & US West Coast for North & Central America, Tokyo for Asia Pacific, and Sydney for Australia and New Zealand.
 This structure allows Bynder to serve assets at a high speed around the globe, with close to no latency.
 However, in some cases, certain clients may require ultra-high performance levels for the delivery of their assets.

 For example, if a client is located in Australia, the hosting server will be Sydney.
 In order to maximize performance, the client can make use of CDN in order to make sure that the assets are served as quickly as possible.

 Supported CDN providers

 Bynder uses the CDN network of Amazon Web Services (AWS) called CloudFront.
 Cloudfront has servers worldwide and is built for high availability (99.999 percent uptime).
 CloudFront is aware if a zone isn’t responding and then it caches the images across multiple endpoints.
-The maximum available bandwidth for both uploading and downloading with Amazon S3 is 100 Mbit/sec (~12MB).
 We use flexible hosting (Amazon Web Services) and autoscaling, so we can easily and instantly scale up our server capacity automatically.